 MacDonald fitted a Vegantune twin cam to his Brabham BT10 and took pole at the first event, the Singapore GP, but the race was won by Kiwi Graeme Lawrence in his ex-Formula B Brabham BT29, from Australian Johnnie Walker in his Elfin 600B.
 Lawrence won again a week later at the Selangor Grand Prix, then another Kiwi, Ken Smith, won the Penang Grand Prix after his cloest rival Sonny Rajah retired.
 MacDonald won the Malaysian Grand Prix later in the year before Malaysia's Jan Bussell scored a rather fortuitous victory at Macau in his McLaren after four cars ahead of him retired.

 11 Apr 1971 > Singapore Grand Prix for Cars

 18 Apr 1971 > Selangor Grand Prix at Batu Tiga

 05 Sep 1971 > Malaysia Grand Prix at Batu Tiga

 21 Nov 1971 > Macau Grand Prix

-Entry list and results are still needed for the 1971 Selangor Grand Prix.
+Entry lists are still needed for all but the Malaysia Grand Prix, and full results are still needed for the 1971 Selangor, Penang, Malaysia and Macau Grands Prix.
 Can you help?